flavienbwk/book-devops/eng/README.md

 \newpage

 The problem is primarily cultural: the organization isn't trained to support innovation, making it challenging to innovate.
 Innovators must then find indirect ways to make a difference.
 On the flip side, innovators are often not well-versed in the structures where they are asked to innovate.
 This highlights the need to train these profiles so they better understand how the organization operates.
-By implementing the 5 pillars of DevOps, you will help your organization transform its culture and promote innovation (refer to chapter "[The Five Pillars of DevOps](#the-five-pillars-of-devops)")
+By implementing the 5 pillars of DevOps, you will help your organization transform its culture and promote innovation (refer to chapter "[The five pillars of devops](#the-five-pillars-of-devops)")

 Therefore, make sure you fully grasp the political dynamics between the leadership team and your initial experimenters before acting covertly, or you risk complicating your progress.